 On the Search Network, you have pay-per-click advertising which allows businesses to bid on keywords related to their business, so they can display their ads to Internet users who type in those keywords when they’re searching for something.
 Pay-per-click advertising is sometimes referred to as a paid search, and it differs from organically returned results, which are simply returned to a user because keywords in the content on a website match up with the user’s search terms.

-The Display Network side provides advertisers with an opportunity to place banner-style ads on those websites which are members of the Google Display Network, and this side reaches something like 90% of all Internet users around the globe.
+The Display Network side provides advertisers with an opportunity to place banner-style ads (check out these indoor and outdoor church banners for samples) on those websites which are members of the Google Display Network, and this side reaches something like 90% of all Internet users around the globe.
 Although both advertising networks are technically managed by Google AdWords, nowadays when people refer to AdWords they generally mean the Search Network side.
 The Display Network is generally referred to by its own name, so as not to be confused with the Search Network side.

 The first step to take with Google advertising is to establish what your goals will be with a specific advertising campaign.
 This is a necessary step because you’ll need to have an action in mind when people click on your ad.
 Do you want to direct them to your website for instance, or do you have another kind of action in mind?
 Once you’ve figured that out, you’ll need some way of measuring how well you’re doing at reaching the goals you originally established.